Solving Brazil Power Woes a Major Revenue Generator

 These centres will carry a number of products such as LED lighting, solar panels, wind turbines etc.

 The company will secure licensing and distribution rights for each product in the territory that it distributes at the centers.
 Ashby noted, “Consider what these licenses and intellectual properties can be worth down the road.
 For example, the company has signed an agreement with Aartha U.S.A.
 Inc for the commercialization of a patented vanadium redox flow battery that would provide an electrical storage solution for wind and solar farms.
-The patents are licensed by the US Department of Energy and have the potential to change the landscape entirely within the field of energy storage and could into tremendous value for the company.
+The patents are licensed by the US Department of Energy and have the potential to change the landscape entirely within the field of energy storage and could translate into tremendous value for the company.

 The wind power potential in the northeastern, coastal state is immense.
 Thanks to the confluence of two jet streams, winds blow in off the Atlantic and right across the state 70 per cent of the time, whereas the wind rarely blows more than 35 per cent of the time in the windiest places in .
 The business model for wind projects here is vastly improved.